Picking Your Own Grapes - or, Picking Your Bucket List

 We pick late early September - mid October in 2014 (till grapes are gone)

 REMEMBER, CRUSHING AND PRESSING OF GRAPES PICKED AT THE VINEYARD ARE FREE.
+Please have your grapes ready for pressing 1.5 hours before vineyard close.
+Whites may take even longer on busy days.
 You can help us on busy days if needed.
 It's easy, just ask us to show you how.

 We supply picking shears, buckets to pick in, crushers/destemmers to crush your grapes with, and presses to press out your white juice if you are making white wines.
 Note: red wines are crushed, then fermented on the skins for 3-10 days, depending on variety, and then pressed afterwards.